You are here

 One day, you might become unable to make decisions for yourself — important decisions about your body and your health care.
 With a representation agreement, you can authorize someone to make these decisions for you.

-Right now there are temporary measures in place to allow for the remote signing and witnessing of representation agreements.
-Connect with a lawyer or notary public by phone or by email for guidance.
-They can explain the ministerial order that’s currently in place.
-Your lawyer or notary will make sure the document, and the signing process, complies with the ministerial order.
+Right now there are measures in place to allow for the remote signing and witnessing of representation agreements.
+It’s best to connect with a lawyer or notary public.
+They can explain the temporary legal framework that’s in place.
+The framework allows for you and your witness to be in each other’s electronic presence, so long as the witness is a lawyer or notary public.
+Your lawyer or notary will make sure the document, and the signing process, complies with this law.

 We can help you figure out what kind of representation agreement is the right fit for you.
 You can then continue onto our information on preparing an enhanced representation agreement or preparing a standard representation.